felipeucelli/cv-gen/README.md

  2. **Instalação das Dependências**:

-    - Acesse a pasta raiz do client-server e execute:
+    - Acesse a pasta raiz do client-server e execute no terminal do seu sistema:
         ```bash
         npm install
         ```
-    - Acesse a pasta raiz do desktop-client e execute:
+    - Acesse a pasta raiz do desktop-client e execute e execute no terminal do seu sistema:
         ```bash
         npm install
         ```